 Five Recent Developments

-- Johnson Matthey introduced a 7.4% more efficient platinum fuel cell catalyst in 2025.
+- Johnson Matthey introduced a higher-efficiency platinum fuel cell catalyst designed to improve hydrogen fuel cell performance and clean energy applications.

 Platinum Group Metals Market Report Coverage